-Everyone should be excited to think they can do something along the coastline for storage and sequestration of carbon.
+Everyone should be excited to think they can do something along the coastline for the storage and sequestration of carbon.
 By doing so you can balance your carbon footprint.
-Or perhaps you need to buy some blue carbon credits by supporting Reef Ball Living Breakwater projects that protect salt marsh, mangroves, or restore habitat for Juncus and Spartina .
+Or perhaps you need to buy some blue carbon credits by supporting Reef Ball Living Breakwater projects that protect salt marsh, and mangroves, or restore habitat for Juncus and Spartina .

 How much do you get: